apache/spark/docs/running-on-yarn.md

   <td><code>spark.hadoop.callerContext</code></td>
   <td>(none)</td>
   <td>
   Application information that will be written into Yarn RM log and HDFS audit log.
-It should be no more than 50 characters.
+Its length depends on the Hadoop configuration <code>hadoop.caller.context.max.size</code>.
+It should be concise, and typically can have up to 50 characters.
   </td>
 </tr>